-Payments, Transfers and Exchanges Upon Abandonment of Book-Entry-Only System successor securities depository) is not in the best interests of the District.
+Payments, Transfers and Exchanges Upon Abandonment of Book-Entry-Only System

+The book-entry system for registration of the ownership of the 2022 Bonds in book-entry-only form may be discontinued at any time if: (1) DTC resigns as securities depository for the 2022 Bonds; or (2) the District determines that a continuation of the system of book-entry transfers through DTC (or through a successor securities depository) is not in the best interests of the District.
 In each of such events (unless the District appoints a successor securities depository), the 2022 Bonds shall be delivered in such denominations and registered in the names of such persons as are requested in a certificate of the District, but without any liability on the part of the District or the Trustee for the accuracy of such designation.
 Whenever DTC requests the District and the Trustee to do so, the District and the Trustee shall cooperate with DTC in taking appropriate action after reasonable notice to arrange for another securities depository to maintain custody of or to print bonds evidencing the 2022 Bonds.
-Thereafter, all 2022 Bonds are transferable or exchangeable as described in the Trust Agreement.
+Thereafter, all 2022 Bonds are transferable or exchangeable as described in the Trust Agreements.